This is why you should choose cosmetics without microplastics

 1. Improve the spreadability of a product

-3. Serve as a filler for a product, to make it slightly thicker
+3. To serve as a filler for a product, to make it slightly thicker

 In addition, it is an easy ingredient that costs little.
-The large multinationals often use the counterargument that it is not that harmful and that the microplastics they use are 'below the standard'.
-Yet it is their choice whether they want to maximize their profits or market products without microplastics and thus help people and nature.
+The large multinationals often use the counterargument that 'it is not that harmful' and that the microplastics they use are 'below the norm'.
+However, the choice lies with them whether they want to maximize their profit or bring products to the market without microplastics and thus help people and nature.

 Why is microplastic a problem?

-Microplastics are forever plastics and non-degradable.
-This is a big problem, because they end up in the water through your shower drain.
+Microplastics are forever plastics and are not biodegradable.
+This is a big problem, because they end up in the water via your shower drain.
 And because they are too small to be filtered out of the water, they end up in our entire ecosystem.
-In March 2022, a new study from the Vrije Universiteit of Amsterdam was also published which showed that these plastics can also end up in human blood.
+In March 2022, a new study from the Vrije Universiteit van Amsterdam also appeared, which showed that these plastics can also end up in human blood.

 Plastic Soup Foundation